agrathwohl/ultra/_posts/2021-07-05-Hiller-Punch.md

 Register was installed ~2ft away from the south-facing window, causing it to be within footfall of people getting in and out of bed.

 - Reinstall register so that it is flush against the wall, positioned underneath the window.

+***There is no return register installed yet in the guest bedroom, even though the room is closed off by a door and is thus subject to positive pressure buildup.***

+- Install a return register as is best-practice.

 ### Damage